-Deciding on which pest control company to hire and what type of treatment to use can be a daunting process.
-Here are some frequently asked questions about termite treatment cost to help guide you in your decisions.
+Deciding on which of the best pest control companies to hire and what type of treatment to use can be a daunting process.
+Below are some frequently asked questions about termite treatment cost to help guide these decisions.

 Q. Can I treat my home for termites myself?

 Eliminating termites requires training and a specialized skill set.
 Pest control professionals know the many hidden and difficult-to-reach areas where termites can enter the home.
 Equipment such as drills, borers, and large spray tanks filled with insecticide is used to treat a home.
 Large amounts of insecticide, sometimes hundreds of gallons, are needed to treat the area.
 This kind of job is best left to the professionals.